kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - This last part is RNG heavy, as you only have a 50% chance to hit Malak

 ## Version History

+**v5.4 (August 2024)**
+- Add a video for Krayt Skip via Conversation Overlay
+- Add a video for the Bastila micro movement in East Central
+- Update info about Adrenal Stamina random loot

 **v5.3 (August 2024)**
 - Updated and rewrote some early game shopping and credit route notes